Adewale1010/all-system_engineering-devops/0x01-shell_permissions/README.md

-Script 3-new_owner changes the owner of the file hello to the user betty Script 4-empty creates an empty file called hello Script 5-execute adds execute permission to the owner of the file hello
+Script 3-new_owner changes the owner of the file hello to the user betty Script 4-empty creates an empty file called hello Script 5-execute adds execute permission to the owner of the file hello Script 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to others, to the file hello